A budding writer has just two problems that she needs to solve.

 “Riana!
 How are you?
 What can I do for you today?”

 “Roger, I’m in trouble.
 The police are here.
-I was having a yellowjacket nest removed from my attic.
-Apparently they also found the bones of two young children in the attic.
+I was having a yellowjacket nest removed from my attic Apparently they also found the bones of two young children in the attic.
 They policeman said they might be from two boys that went missing years ago.
 They wanted to know if I knew anything about that.
-Of course, I said I didn’t know about any missing boys and that’s because I don’t know about anything like that.
-I also told them that I wanted my attorney present if they want to ask me any other questions.
+Of course, I said I didn’t know about any missing boys and that’s because I don’t know about anything like that, and that I wanted my attorney present if they want to ask me any other questions.
 He also said they want to interview me at the police station.”

 “Do not go with the officers to the police station.
 I’ll meet you at your home, and we can decide what to do.
 In the meantime, don’t say anything to them other than you’re waiting until I arrive.
 Then we’ll decide if the two of us will go to the police station for an interview where I’ll be able to tell you which questions you can answer and which you shouldn’t answer.”